ChainSafe/forest-explorer/README.md

 ### Rate limiter

-1. RateLimiter is enabled by default.
+1. Rate Limiter is enabled by default.
 To disable the rate limiter, run:
    `npx wrangler@latest secret put RATE_LIMITER_DISABLED true`.

 :warning: This is not recommended for production use as it will expose your